 It was always God and Iglesia Ni Cristo dividing us.
 I always thought and pondered; if he believed in God as I have, if he embraced Iglesia as I had, could it have been different with us?
 Could it have been a happy ending as we “lived happily ever after”?
 I never had remorse.
 I never had to look back why.
 My faith has always been like the day I accepted Christ and denounced the Catholic Church.
 I never regretted my conversion, ever.

 We were third cousins and born far apart by ten years.
 He always knew that he loves me.
 Juan, "Juaning" Urian had always loved me as much from the first time he saw me.
-As I was so young and it is quite tabooed to court a relative, he waited for years.
+As I was so young, he waited for years.
 He tried to visit me in the convent with his doctor friends but I refused to see him.
 He was already a doctor when he comes to our house every afternoon.
 As a relative he is always welcomed.
 He walks with me in the plaza.
 I could sense him looking at me as he will tell me not to wear short skirts.
 It is not unusual that he accompanies me to my afternoon strolls in the “población”.